SmartGridready/SGrPython/README.md

     	pip install -e C:\path\to\file\

-## pypi test server installation
+## Pip Install from pypi testing server (user).

-I uploaded the library as sgr-demo-v0.0.4 for now
+I uploaded the library as "sgr-demo-v0.0.4" for now.
+You can download it with the following command.

     pip install --index-url https://test.pypi.org/simple/ sgr-demo-v0.0.4